I haven’t really had the exposure to the next version of Microsoft Office to make any definitive statements about

 That is why, when you open the upcoming update to Word, you’ll find a feature like Microsoft’s Elements Gallery, a sort of submenu that gives you quick and easy access to pre-formatted documents, tables, charts, and the like.
 Or why Office 2008 adds something Microsoft dubs the Publishing Layout View, which is a special workspace in Word for creating content-rich documents through pre-built templates and drag-and-drop graphics.
 (My notes about this feature contain the phrase “Kinda looks like

-” in all caps and underlined several times, just to give you an idea of what Microsoft may be aiming for here.)
+Pages ” in all caps and underlined several times, just to give you an idea of what Microsoft may be aiming for here.)

 I cannot say it any more plainly: the Mac version of Office needs to add more features like Bill Gates needs another federal anti-trust probe.
 The next version of Office simply needs to run well on Intel-based Macs, and it needs to make it easier to access the tools the suite already offers.
 Microsoft seems to understand this, and that can only be considered an encouraging development.